Be aware! Students are a target for unethical and illegal scams and fraud.

 If you receive an email you suspect is a phishing scheme, confirm through other means that the email or the website it directs you to, is legitimate.
 This may mean that you need to contact a department within the University, or the Customer Service division of a bank.

 For secured University functions such as registration, billing and payments, or admissions, the familiar University login page should appear for any University pages that ask for personal information.
-If in doubt, remember that most functions are available by going to One Stop.
+If in doubt, remember that most functions are available by going to One Stop Student Services.
 Follow the links there rather than those in the email.

 You should never have to pay to find out about scholarships.
 This page provides a list of common fraud techniques to watch out for.